 Fund Balance: The projected available cash after satisfying all recorded liabilities and accruals to be paid.

-Funding Cycle: A multiyear fiscal strategy that has three phases.
-Phase 1: The Library receives more money than is expended, and additional funds are deposited into the Sustainability Fund.
-Phase 2: Revenue and expenditures are in balance and no funds are deposited into or withdrawn from the Sustainability Fund.
-Phase 3: Expenditures exceed revenue and funds are withdrawn from the Sustainability Fund to close the shortfall.
+Funding Cycle: A multiyear fiscal strategy will likely have three phases that may or may not be sequential.
+Phase 1: The Library receives more money than is expended, and additional funds are deposited into the Levy Sustainability Fund.
+Phase 2: Revenue and expenditures are in balance and no funds are deposited into or withdrawn from the Levy Sustainability Fund.
+Phase 3: Expenditures exceed revenue and funds are withdrawn from the Levy Sustainability Fund to close the shortfall.

 General Fund: A public sector accounting term for the primary fund to operate a governmental entity.
 It records all financial activities to conduct day-to-day business.